omriperi/sessionOffload/doc/Tunnels_Offload.md

 - What will happen in a case interface will be deleted / vrf will be deleted?
 - What will happen if some tunnel will be downloaded with unsupported capabilities?
 - Should be define error number / error strings in order to "tell" what's the error occured?

-- Should be enable meaching with UDP / TCP ports?
-- Action of keeping cycling the packet / just forward it

 - Matching general VXLAN / IPsec / etc packets, w/o any fields